-A yacht refit refers to the process of restoring, upgrading, or modernizing a vessel, ranging from cosmetic improvements to full technical overhauls.
-Unlike regular maintenance, a refit involves significant planning, downtime, and capital.
+A yacht refit involves restoring, upgrading, or modernizing various parts of a vessel from cosmetic updates to full technical overhauls.
+Unlike routine maintenance, refits require careful planning, downtime, and coordination across multiple disciplines.

 -